-Simply put, MVNOs are carriers that don't have their own wireless network; instead, they piggyback off another carrier's platform for coverage through their cell phone plans.
-That translates to benefits for you such as lower costs, but you might experience slower traffic when parent networks prioritize their own customers over MVNO subscribers.
+So what are MVNOs, and are they any good?
+To answer the first question, MVNOs are carriers that don't have their own wireless network; instead, they piggyback off another carrier's platform for coverage through their cell phone plans.
+That translates to benefits for you such as lower costs, though you might experience slower traffic when parent networks prioritize their own customers over MVNO subscribers.

 With dozens of options under the mantle of MVNO and some of the most popular carriers like Mint Mobile fitting into this category, what exactly are you getting for your monthly fees?